lucasgdm/neuroevolution-car-racing/README.md

 Render the best neural net
 `$ python3 render.py`

 ...
-Or play against it (use arrow keys to move, and press enter to start over)
+Or play against it (use arrow keys to move and press return to start over.
+Do not accelerate and steer at the same time)
 `$ python3 play_against.py`

 ...
 Or run the algorithm